tale-toul/OCP4baremetalIPI/README.md

 $ sudo dnf install libvirt qemu-kvm mkisofs python3-devel jq ipmitool
 ```

-odify the user to add the libvirt group to the newly created user:
+Modify the user to add the libvirt group to the newly created user:
 ```
 $ sudo usermod --append --groups libvirt kni
+$ virsh -c qemu:///system list
 ```

-Start and enable the libvirtd service:
+Start and enable the libvirtd service, if it has not been done before:
 ```
 $ sudo systemctl enable libvirtd --now
 $ sudo systemctl status libvirtd